nass600/BasicFormsTutorial/README.md

 **Spliting up the form rendering**

 Now we are going to render the form by fields to give more flexibility to our frontend developer.
-In the next part of the tutorial (validation) this would be useful to customize the validation error messages.
+In the next part of the tutorial (theming) this would be useful to customize the validation error messages.

 1. Remove this sentence from `form.html.twig`: